Litecoin Mining Hardware – Antminer L3+ Review

 The Antminer L3+ boasts in a hashrate of ~504 MH/s for a power consumption of 800W.
 For comparison, its retired competitor, the A4 Dominator by Innosilicon was able to deliver a hashrate of 250 MH/s for 1050 watts, which is half the hashrate for %30 more power draw.

-Bottom line – raw hashrate doesn’t tell the full story.
+Bottom line – raw hashrate doesn’t tell the full story, you need to seek efficiency.
 All things considered, the L3+ has an advantage compared to other Scrypt miners.

 The L3+ shipping weight is ~5 kgs, making it fairly chunky compared to the A4+’s ~4 kgs.
 This difference might not look like much when sitting on the rack, however, when calculating shipping costs (especially for multiple items) this makes the L3+ significantly more expensive.